kessler24/predicting_daily_land_average_earth_temperature/README.md

 5. Copy and paste the url to browser to launch the jupyter notebook.

-If the page asking for a password or token, it is likely that the port 8888 is already being used on your computer.
-In this case, you can either remove the docker instance on port 8888 or launch the docker instance on a new port.
+If the page asks for a password or token, it is likely that the port 8888 is already being used on your computer.
+In this case, you can either remove the existing docker instance on port 8888, or launch this new docker instance on a new port.

 To launch this docker instance on a new port:
 a.
 Remove the current instance by running `docker compose rm` command.